FMLA Laws: Everything You Need to Know

 A few states require that employers give parents time off to take care of different types of needs the family may have, such as taking children to dentists, doctors, school events, or even helping aging parents.
 These laws are often referred to as “small necessities” laws, and are given for activities that do not normally take much time but are deemed important by the employees.

 If you need help in understanding the new FMLA laws and how it will affect you or your business, or if you feel your rights under the FMLA have been wrongly denied, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel only uses lawyers who have graduated in the top five percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.